 The type of pot you use.
-Ideally the pot should have a drainage hole to allow for excess water to drain out of the holes.
+Ideally, the pot should have a drainage hole to allow for excess water to drain out of the holes.
 Succulents grown in low light are already susceptible to root rot.
 Having holes in pots will help with aeration and drainage.
 If your pot does not have drainage, be extra careful with watering the plant and make sure to not overdo it.
 Check out my article on “How To Grow Succulents in Pots Without Drainage” for watering tips.
-Another article on how to choose pots for succulent that you may find helpful is “Choosing the Right Pot For Succulents: Pros and Cons”.
+Another article on how to choose pots for succulents that you may find helpful is “Choosing the Right Pot For Succulents: Pros and Cons”.

 How much natural light is pouring in through the window.
-First you need to determine if there is any natural light coming in.
+First, you need to determine if there is any natural light coming in.
 You need the brightest window possible.
 The brighter the window, the better it is for succulents and cacti.
 It is easier to correct for too much sunlight coming in the window than not enough light pouring in.
 Whenever possible, get an office space with lots of windows and natural light.
 This is a good excuse for you to ask for that space in the office closest to the window.
 Just say you need it for your plants to survive.
 An added benefit of having windows is you will get a better view and it will put you in a better mood.

 But what if you’re stuck in a windowless office?
 Or maybe the window is too far away from where you are to have any beneficial effects.
-If there is no windows nearby, there is still hope.
+If there are no windows nearby, there is still hope.
 It’ll just be a little trickier.
-You need to invest on a grow light or artificial lights to help supplement the lighting requirements your succulents need to survive and thrive.
+You need to invest in a grow light or artificial lights to help supplement the lighting requirements your succulents need to survive and thrive.
 Ideally, succulents need about 4-6 hours of sunlight a day to keep them happy and growing.

 Photo by Jerry Wang on Unsplash